Services — London

 Purpose-built nesting structures for cavity-nesting and ground-nesting solitary bees — designed and sited to maximise occupancy and species diversity on London buildings.

 Most commercial buildings have no dedicated nesting habitat for wild bees.
-Solitary bees don't live in hives — each female needs to find a suitable tube, hollow stem, or patch of bare soil to raise her young.
+Solitary bees don't live in hives — each female needs to find a suitable tube, hollow stem, or patch of bare soil to lay her eggs.
 Without that, even a well-planted rooftop will only attract visiting foragers, not resident nesting bees.

-Urban Bees designs and installs nesting structures for both main types of solitary bee found in London: cavity-nesting species, which need hollow tubes of the right diameter, and ground-nesting species, which need patches of bare soil or sand in a south-facing spot.
-Together, these two approaches can dramatically increase the diversity of species using a site.
+Urban Bees designs and installs nesting structures for cavity-nesting bee species, which need hollow tubes of the right diameter, and ground-nesting species, which need patches of bare soil or a sand mound or bank in a south-facing spot.
+Together, these two approaches can dramatically increase the diversity of bee species using a site.

-We build our own structures where needed, assess each site for the best placement, and return every autumn for a health check and cleaning — because a neglected bee hotel quickly stops working.
+We build our own bee hotels and bee observation boxes, assess each site for the best placement, ideally install in spring and return every autumn for a health check and to remove for overwintering and cleaning — because a neglected bee hotel quickly stops working.
+We reinstall the cleaned nesting structures the following spring before the next generation of bees emerge.
 At several of our sites, hotels reach full occupancy within a season of installation.

-native cavity-nesting species regularly occupy well-sited London hotels: red mason bee, blue mason bee, and leafcutter bee
+native cavity-nesting bee species will occupy London bee hotels: Red mason bees, Blue mason bees, Orange-vented mason bees and leafcutter bees

 10+